-Citrus Spice Prime Rib Roast is a perfect Holiday meal your guest will sure to love!
+Citrus Spice Prime Rib Roast is a perfect Holiday meal your guests will be sure to love!

 - 1/2 cup garlic olive oil